 Child custody is one of the most consequential negotiations of a divorce, as it directly impacts your relationship with your child.
 However, rest assured that Tennessee law does try its best to maintain the parent-child relationship through its parenting plan laws.
-Attorney Amanda J. Gentry is a passionate advocate who will do her best to fight for your parental interests in negotiation.
+Nashville child custody attorney Amanda J. Gentry is a passionate advocate who will do her best to fight for your parental interests in negotiation.
 She will maintain a down-to-earth office environment but a fierce and passionate personality in negotiation.
-Whether you have questions about how parenting time is split between parents or how to modify an existing order, our firm can help you.
+Whether you have questions about how parenting time is split between parents or how to modify an existing order, our family law firm in Nashville, Tennessee can help you.

 Under Tennessee’s child custody laws, one parent will be designated the primary residential parent who lives with the child more than half the time.
 In general, the primary residential parent is the one who is more involved in the child’s day-to-day decisions.
 Note that even when parents share parenting responsibilities, one parent will be designated as the primary residential parent who has the final say on decisions when the parents cannot agree.
 However, a parent without decision-making responsibilities over the child is still entitled to make emergency medical decisions while the child is in their care.